top of page

 Mobility tools reach out to send back vital information about the path ahead in time to react.

-That white cane frame extended out in front helps sighted people understand what they may not otherwise see: this child is blind, this child is traveling, and this child needs the space ahead to remain clear.
+The white cane frame extended out in front helps sighted people understand what they may not otherwise see: this child is blind, this child is traveling, and this child needs the space ahead to remain clear.

 That white cane frame extended out in front helps sighted people understand what they may not otherwise see: this child is blind and needs the space ahead to remain clear.

-This Independence Day, Safe Toddles is asking you to help protect that right to space, movement, and early independence.
+This Independence Day, Safe Toddles is asking you to help protect the right to space, movement, and early independence.
 Your gift helps provide Belt Canes to blind children who need a reliable walking solution designed for their bodies, their development, and their safety.

 Your donation helps give a blind child like Wesley: